 We stayed four nights at Disney’s Pop Century Resort, which is on Disney property.
-For the last two nights of our trip we moved over to the Springhill Suites in Marriott Village, which is located a few miles from Disney property.
+For the last two nights of our trip, we moved over to the Springhill Suites in Marriott Village, an off property hotel that is a few miles away.

-It was so helpful to compare the experience of staying at an on property Disney resort with staying off property for the same price on this trip!
+It was so helpful to compare the experience of staying at an on-property Disney resort with staying off property for the same price on this trip!

-In this post I’ll share our experiences at both hotels, what you can expect to get for $100/night on and off property, and my recommendation for where to stay!
+In this post, I’ll share our experiences at both hotels, what you can expect to get for $100/night on and off property, and my recommendation for where to stay!
 This post isn’t sponsored or underwritten and just contains my honest opinions based on MANY trips to Disney World.

 On Property for $100/Night: Disney’s Value Resorts

 During most times of the year you will pay more than that, but you can easily get rooms for around $100 when you combine discounts and book through Orbitz (read all about this money-saving trick in this post!)
 For comparison, Moderate resorts start around $16o per night and Deluxe resorts start at $300 per night.